 A recommendation to amend Article VI shall not be voted upon at the same Campus Council meeting at which the proposed amendment was presented.
 If such proposal is amended by the Campus Council, the amended proposal shall not be voted upon at the same meeting at which such proposal was amended.

-If approved by a majority of those present and voting at a regular or special meeting of the Campus Council, a quorum being present, such recommendation shall be promptly forwarded to the Chancellor with a request that it be promptly forwarded to the Board with the Chancellor's own recommendation regarding the proposed amendment.

 An amendment of Article VI shall be effective from the time of its adoption by the Board of Trustees, or at a future time specifically set by the Board of Trustees.

+?? , 2024 (Revised)

 March 30, 2012 (Revised)